Polynomial Depth, Highness and Lowness for E: Introduction

-We show that similarly to logical depth, our polynomial depth notion has all the properties any reasonable depth notion should possess; namely both sets with low complexity (here: in $\cp$) and random enough sequences (here: $\cexp$-random) are shallow, and polynomial depth satisfies a slow-growth law, i.e. no shallow sequence can quickly compute a deep one.
-As a consequence of our slow growth law, we obtain that all $\cexp$-complete sets are poly-deep, which corresponds to Bennett's result that the halting problem is deep.
-We investigate whether $\cnp$ contains any polynomial deep sets.
+Next we investigate whether $\cnp$ contains any polylog deep sets.
 Since one cannot exclude $\cp=\cnp$ (in which case all $\cnp$-sets are shallow), one can only hope for a conditional result.
-We prove that if $\cnp$ does not have $p$-measure zero, then it contains a polynomial deep set.
-The assumption $\cnp$ does not have $p$-measure zero is a reasonable assumption based on Lutz $p$-measure \cite{Lutz:almost_everyw_high_nonunif_complex}, which has implications not known to follow from $\cp\neq\cnp$.
-Examples include separating many-one and Turing reductions \cite{DBLP:journals/tcs/LutzM96} and derandomization of $\cam$ \cite{DBLP:journals/iandc/ImpagliazzoM09}, see \cite{lutz-quantitative-structure-of-exp} for more.
-We fall short of proving all $\cnp$ complete sets are deep, because the magnitude functions in our results do not overlap.
+We prove that if $\cnp$ does not have $p$-measure zero, then it contains a polylog deep set.
+The assumption $\cnp$ does not have $p$-measure zero is a reasonable assumption based on Lutz's $p$-measure \cite{Lutz:almost_everyw_high_nonunif_complex}, which has implications not known to follow from $\cp\neq\cnp$.
+Examples include separating many-one and Turing reductions \cite{DBLP:journals/tcs/LutzM96} and derandomization of $\cam$ \cite{DBLP:conf/fsttcs/ArvindK97,DBLP:journals/iandc/ImpagliazzoM09}, see \cite{lutz-quantitative-structure-of-exp} for more.

-Next we study the relation between highness and depth, and show that all sets that are high for $\ce$ (i.e. sets $A$ such that $\ce^\ce\subseteq\ce^A$) contain a polynomial deep set in its polynomial Turing degree.
-This confirms the results of \cite{DBLP:conf/fct/MoserS15} at the polynomial level.
+Next we study the relation between highness and depth, and show that each set that is high for $\ce$ (i.e. a set $A$ such that $\ce^\ce\subseteq\ce^A$) contains a polylog deep set in its polynomial Turing degree.
+This is on par with the results of \cite{DBLP:journals/dmtcs/MoserS17} at the polylog level.
 The idea of the proof is that highness enables the set to compute polynomially random strings of small sizes, but large enough to guarantee depth of the whole sequence.